donnajharris/cp640_project/README.md

 # CP640 Machine Learning project (Spring 2022)

-An indepedently researched and implemented machine learning project in the Master of Computer Science program at Wilfrid Laurier University.
+An independently researched and implemented machine learning project in the Master of Computer Science program at Wilfrid Laurier University.

 ## Overview